yousefalm1/CelebGems/README.md

     - Impact: By fixing this bug and linking the image fields to Cloudinary, user-uploaded images began to appear correctly on the deployed project, replacing the placeholder text.

+4.  - Issue: The carousel images were not loading from the media files when the project was deployed.
+    - Solution: To address this issue, I attempted to resolve it by configuring static and media files properly.
+However, due to time constraints and the unsuccessful attempt, I opted to upload the images to Cloudinary.
+I then used the URLs provided by Cloudinary to load the images into the carousel.
+    - Impact: This solution allowed me to deploy the finished project successfully with DEBUG mode turned off.
+However, there is a noticeable impact on image loading time because the images are fetched dynamically from Cloudinary.
+While this approach is not the most efficient, it was necessary to ensure the deployment of the project within the given time constraints.

 ## Unsolved Bugs

+1.  - Issue: When an admin adds a product to the database via the admin panel and assigns it to a user (celebrity), the product is not automatically linked to the celebrity's profile.
+Consequently, the admin needs to navigate to the celebrity's profile separately to associate the added product, which adds unnecessary complexity and potential for oversight.

+    - On the other hand, when a logged-in celebrity adds a product directly to their profile, it seamlessly appears within their profile without the need for manual linking, ensuring a smoother and more efficient product management experience for celebrities on the platform.

-- Issue: Editing profiles displayed on the home screen from the admin panel requires a multi-step process.Description: When an administrator attempts to edit a profile that is currently selected to be displayed on the home screen, there is an inconvenience in the workflow.
+2.  - Issue: Editing profiles displayed on the home screen from the admin panel requires a multi-step process.Description: When an administrator attempts to edit a profile that is currently selected to be displayed on the home screen, there is an inconvenience in the workflow.
 To make changes to the content of a displayed profile, the administrator must first deselect the "display on home" option, save the changes, then proceed to edit the profile content, re-enable the "display on home" option, and save again.Steps to Reproduce:
-  1. Access the admin panel.
+3. Access the admin panel.
-  2. Identify the profile displayed on the home screen that requires editing.
+4. Identify the profile displayed on the home screen that requires editing.
-  3. Attempt to edit the profile directly.
+5. Attempt to edit the profile directly.
-  4. Encounter the need to first deselect and reselect the "display on home" option.
+6. Encounter the need to first deselect and reselect the "display on home" option.
-  5. Make the required changes to the profile content.
+7. Make the required changes to the profile content.
-  6. Re-enable the "display on home" option.
+8. Re-enable the "display on home" option.
-  7. Save the changes.
+9. Save the changes.

 ---